-So, how can people introduce and train these animals to be together?
+So, how can people introduce and train these animals to coexist peacefully?
 The first time you bring a chicken home, it would, of course, be new to both the animals.
-And so, they can have and encounter a few problems as they start their relationship.
+And so, they can encounter a few problems as they start their relationship.
 However, this should not dishearten you to keep on encouraging their friendship.

 While it’s unnecessary to introduce them as cats usually stay indoors, it would be helpful to know that they get along well with each other.
 On the other hand, when you have an outdoor cat as a pet, it’s best to have a proper meet and greet.